davewsmith/toydeploy/NOTES.md

 ## Round 15

-Split the github workflow in half, to lint the playbooks and test the application separately.
+Split the github workflow in half.
+Playbook linting and app tests/flake8 are now triggered and run separately.
+I feel less bad about how long it takes to install dependencies for linting.